-Although the yield on most bonds is measured by their yield to maturity, there are two other measurements for yield: yield to call and yield to worst.
+Although the yield on most bonds is measured by their current yield and yield to maturity, there is another measurement for evaluating a bond; the yield to call.
+Yield to maturity and yield to call are both used to estimate the lowest possible price—the yield to worst.

 Yield to Call

-To understand yield to call (or YTC), it’s necessary to first understand what a callable bond is.
-A callable bond is one that an issuer – usually a corporation or municipality – can redeem or “call away."
-In other words, it can pay if off before the bond’s maturity date.
+To understand yield to call (or YTC), it’s necessary first to understand what a callable bond is.
+A callable bond is one that an issuer—usually a corporation or municipality—can redeem or “call away."
+In other words, they can pay it off before the bond’s maturity date.

 - Face value: $10,000